Emergent Isotropic-Nematic Transition in 3D Semiflexible Active Polymers

-At low active forces ($f^{a^*}\ll 1$), the I--N transition shifts to higher densities, while retaining its discontinuous nature.
-For $f^{a^*}=0.1$–$0.2$, both $\langle S_B \rangle$ and $R_e$ remain near their passive values in the nematic phase, converging at high density.
-In the isotropic regime, however, $R_e$ decreases with density when activity is present, unlike the passive case.
-In the dilute limit $R_e$ and $\ell_p$ coincide with passive values, indicating that the shrinkage stems from the coupling of activity and crowding (see Sup.~Fig.~S1 ~\cite{SM}).
-Frequent collisions between polymers enhance bending fluctuations, effectively reducing $R_e$.
+At low activity levels ($f^a \le 0.2$), the I–N transition shifts to higher densities while retaining its discontinuous character.
+In the nematic phase, both $\langle S_B \rangle$ and $R_E$ remain close to their passive values and converge at high densities, whereas in the isotropic regime, $R_E$ of active polymers decreases with increasing density, unlike their passive counterparts.
+In the dilute limit, $R_E$ and $\ell_p$ of active chains recover their passive values, indicating that the shrinkage originates from the interplay between activity and crowding (see Sup.~Fig.~S2~\cite{SM}).
+Frequent polymer collisions enhance bending fluctuations, effectively reducing $R_E$.
+Despite the delayed transition, weakly active polymers follow the relation $\langle S_B \rangle(R_E) = 3R_E/L - 2$ once in the nematic regime.

-At higher activities ($f^{a^*}>0.3$), the I–N transition changes character: instead of a sharp jump, $\langle S_B \rangle$ grows continuously with density and exhibits strong temporal fluctuations (visible in the error bars of time-averaged nematic order $\langle S_B \rangle$), signaling instability of orientational order.
-In parallel, the mean end-to-end distance $R_e$ increases smoothly once nematic order sets in ($\langle S_B \rangle >0.1$), remaining insensitive to global director fluctuations, but shows a pronounced shrinkage with density prior to the transition due to activity-induced collisions.
-For $f^{a^*}=0.4$–$0.5$, the data still roughly follow the relation $\langle S_B \rangle(R_e)=3R_e/L-2$ at finite $\langle S_B \rangle$, but this correspondence breaks down at stronger activity levels ($f^{a^*}\gtrsim0.8$), where nematic order decouples from mean chain extension.
+At higher activity levels ($f^{a} > 0.2$), the sharp jump in $\langle S_B \rangle$ with density is replaced by a smooth, continuous increase, accompanied by strong temporal fluctuations, as evidenced by the error bars of the time-averaged nematic order.
+Concurrently, the mean end-to-end distance $R_E$ exhibits a pronounced shrinkage with increasing density prior to the transition due to activity-induced collisions, whereas it increases smoothly once nematic order sets in ($\langle S_B \rangle > 0.1$), remaining insensitive to nematic order fluctuations.
+For moderate activity levels ($f^{a} = 0.4$–$0.5$), the data still approximately follow the relation $\langle S_B \rangle(R_E) = 3R_E/L - 2$ at finite $\langle S_B \rangle$, but this correspondence breaks down at higher activity levels ($f^{a} \gtrsim 0.8$), where nematic order decouples from chain extension.